octo-technology/OpenTezos/docs/tezos-basics/operations.md

 Operations in the mempool are broadcasted to peers whenever the mempool is updated.
 A node fetches an operation from another remote peer's advertisement using the operation's hash.

-A valid operation lives in the mempool until its addition to a valid block on a chain the node is considered canonical.
+A valid operation lives in the mempool until its addition to a valid block on a chain the node consideres canonical (correct chain for the common history).
 If an operation isn't added to a block during its "*`time-to-live`*" duration, it quits the mempool.
 As long as a transaction is in the mempool, the sender's address cannot issue another.
 However, it is possible to send multiple transactions at the same time in a batch.

 ### Baking and endorsement
 Bakers are free to select operations from the mempool, but they usually use a minimum fee filter.
 After a block creation, endorsers check its validity.
 At the end of the allotted time, the selected baker collects the endorsers' results and adds them to the block.